SFH-Foundation/sfhfoundation/docs/videos/conversations/uncommon-dialogues.md

 ## Extended

-The response to these uncommon dialogues from our community was so positive that we have extended them beyond the month of Ramadan so that more esteemed guests from various traditions and backgrounds can join Shaykh Haeri in discussing the perennial questions most pertinent to the modern world.
+The response to these uncommon dialogues from our community was so positive that we have extended them beyond the month of Ramadan so that more esteemed guests from various traditions and backgrounds can join Shaykh Fadhlalla in discussing the perennial questions most pertinent to the modern world.
 Professor Sadiyya Shaikh returned to complete her 3 part series on Sufi Cosmology, while other guests include Umesh Bahadur, Matthew Green and Amir Freimann.

-Shaykh Haeri's discussions with Dr Adnan Al-Adnani continue in a section of their own, entitled [Living Qur'an](../living-quran).
+Shaykh Fadhlalla's discussions with Dr Adnan Al-Adnani continue in a section of their own, entitled [Living Qur'an](../living-quran).

 <div markdown="1" class="card video sidebar center gemoji center-content">